 For learning about nature

 “Montessori is all about connecting children to nature,” Motohashi says, so it’s always a good idea to bring the outside world indoors.
 Exploring the life cycles of nature is an important part of educational growth.
-Rather than raise insect colonies in your living room, Motohashi recommends looking for some beautifully made games that showcase how nature works — like the metamorphosis from larva to butterfly seen in this layered puzzle.
-It combines pre-K entomology with the hand-eye coordination and hands-on application of puzzle work.
+Rather than raising insect colonies in your living room, Motohashi recommends looking for some beautifully made games that showcase how nature works.
+Motohashi, Poole, and Nichole Holtvluwer, a Montessori toddler specialist and owner of Radicle Beginnings, a resource for Montessori parents and teachers, all recommend puzzles depicting nature for toddler-aged children and up.
+Puzzles, like this one of a fish, combine pre-K entomology with hand-eye coordination.
+This company makes similar puzzles featuring insects, chickens, and poppy blossoms.

 For learning about numbers

-Developed by kindergarten teacher Bobby Lynn Maslen in the 1970s, Bob Books are still perfect for children who have mastered the phonetic alphabet and are right on the cusp of reading.
-All of the books use simple illustration and repetition and rhyme to tell a short story.
+Developed by kindergarten teacher Bobby Lynn Maslen in the 1970s, (and recommended by both Motohashi and Poole), Bob Books are still perfect for children who have mastered the phonetic alphabet and are right on the cusp of reading.
+All of the books use simple illustration, repetition, and rhyme to tell a short story.